guillemparrado/Swagger-UI-Server/README.md

 ## Installation

-Clone the repository, cd into the folder and intall dependencies ( `npm i` ).
+Clone the repository, cd into the folder and install dependencies ( `npm i` ).

 Ideally, alias the execution command in your terminal environment.
 For example, if you use bash or zsh, add the following line to your ~/.bashrc or ~/.zshrc file: